Representing Accused Drivers – DUI Attorney Roanoke, Virginia

 If you are convicted of DUI for the fourth time, you will spend time behind bars for your crime.
 The law states that fourth-time offenders must spend one year in jail as punishment for DUI.
 This is in addition to fines, license revocation, and other penalties that come along with a DUI conviction.

 Narrow down your list to no more than five names.
-Then, schedule consultations with each attorney before making a decision.
+Then, schedule consultations with each lawyer before making a decision.
 Prepare for the consultation, so you don’t forget what questions to ask or what information you need to know.

 You will need to find out about the attorney’s experience handling DUI cases, defense strategies, and fees.
-After meeting with each attorney, you should have the information you need to make the right decision.
+After meeting with each lawyer, you should have the information you need to make the right decision.

 How Much Do DUI Lawyers In Virginia Cost?

-Clients are often eager to find out exactly how much it will cost to hire an attorney to defend them against DUI charges.
+Clients are often eager to find out exactly how much it will cost to hire an attorney to defend them against DUI/DWI charges.
 Unfortunately, the cost of legal representation can vary greatly on a case-by-case basis.

 A number of factors affect the total cost of legal services, including the complexity of the case and whether or not it goes to trial.
-It’s recommended that you ask your attorney about his or her legal fees in the early stages of your case, so you know what to expect as your case progresses.
+It’s recommended that you ask your lawyer about his or her legal fees in the early stages of your case, so you know what to expect as your case progresses.